 English Jesty tree.

-There are a few other Canadian
+There are two other Canadian

 Jestys in the tree who are definite Dorset descendants, but they are